samlopezruiz/TimeseriesQuantileForecast/README.md

 Authors: Samuel López-Ruiz

 ### Abstract
-> The uncertainty associated with the prediction is vital for decision making in financial time series forecasting.
-An attention-based deep learning model based on transformers is implemented to generate the high-performance quantile multi-horizon forecasting.
-The neural network model uses specialized components to analyze important variable in each forecasting task and visualize persistent temporal relationships.
-We use knowledge transfer to leverage the training process and only the weights from the deep learning model's last layer are optimized using a multi-objective evolutionary algorithm.
-The Pareto fronts obtained in this work, show that evolutionary algorithms can find wide range of solutions that allow the decision maker to fine tune the quantile forecasts.
-NSGA-II and NSGA-III are used as optimization algorithms and the example dataset consists of S&P 500 Futures.
+> The uncertainty associated with predictions is vital for decision making in financial time series forecasting.
+For the sake of enriching forecasts, quantile interval predictions are generated and their quality is evaluated using two conflicting indicators: quantile coverage error and quantile estimation error, which are later optimized using multi-objective evolutionary algorithms (MOEAs).
+The high performance quantile multi-horizon predictions are computed by an attention-based deep learning model based on transformers and the weights of its last layer are optimized using NSGA-II and NSGA-III.
+The Pareto fronts obtained in this work show that evolutionary algorithms can find a wide range of solutions that allow the decision maker to efficiently fine-tune the quantile forecasts without need of retraining the neural network.
+The results show that the decision maker can choose solutions whose risks' ranges variation is as high as 169% with only an increase of 5% in the original loss function.
+The dataset used in this work consists of S&P 500 Futures from Jan-2015 to Jun-2021 with one-hour frequency.

 ## Model
-The forecasting model used in this work is presented in the following paper (not of my authorship ): https://arxiv.org/pdf/1912.09363.pdf <br>
+This is the repository for the work presented in: https://doi.org/10.1145/3512290.3528740 <br>
+The neural network model reference is: https://arxiv.org/pdf/1912.09363.pdf <br>
 and its respective code can be found in: https://github.com/google-research/google-research/tree/master/tft. <br>
 The model consists on a novel attention-based architecture which combines high-performance multi-horizon forecasting with interpretable insights into temporal dynamics. <br>